-Utilizing our job shop mill, CRA produces cold worked seamless heavy-walled tubes for mechanical applications.
-CRA manufactured tubes are offered to semi-finished dimensions with an OD/ID concentricity maximum of 0.015″, allowing for a significant reduction in machining hours and cost.
-Providing reliable, quality products produced with accelerated deliveries creates opportunities to meet customer’s delivery requirements while reducing inventory risk.
+Utilizing our job shop mill, CRA produces cold-worked, seamless, heavy-walled tubes for mechanical applications.
+CRA’s manufactured tubes are offered to semi-finished dimensions with an OD/ID concentricity maximum of 0.015″, allowing for a significant reduction in machining hours and cost.
+Providing reliable, quality products produced with accelerated deliveries creates opportunities to meet customers’ delivery requirements while reducing inventory risk.
 Though quicker delivery is our specialty, major cost reductions for our customers can also be realized with deliveries in the 20 – 30 week time frame when compared with PH nickel alloy bar stock.

 *While every effort has been made to ensure the accuracy of the above review, assessment, conclusions, and report, the appropriateness of their application and their interpretation remain the sole responsibility of the user.